No. 39: Jim Hill

 “He also told me: When you’re traveling, even if it’s in the middle of the night, wear a suit and tie.
 Always represent yourself, your profession and your race.”

-In 1978, Earl Woods saw Jim Hill on TV and knew he could trust him with a scoop.
+In 1978, Earl Woods saw Jim Hill on TV and knew he could trust him with a bit of a scoop that turned out to be an historic glimpse at the future.

 “My son Tiger is getting ready to revolutionize the sport of golf,” said Earl.
 “He’s going to rewrite all the record books … and I want you to come down and do an interview with him.”